Xilinx/Vitis-AI/Vitis-AI-Quantizer/vai_q_pytorch/README.md

 ### vai_q_pytorch Tool Usage

 vai_q_pytorch is designed to work as a Pytorch plugin.
-We provide simplest APIs to introduce our FPAG-friendly quantization feature.
+We provide simplest APIs to introduce our FPGA-friendly quantization feature.
 For a well-defined model, user only need to add 2-3 lines to get a quantize model object.

 ##### Model pre-requirements for quantizer